12 Things to know before Going to Thailand

 Passports and visas

-In order to enter Thailand, your passport must be valid for at least 6 months after the day you plan to leave the country.
+In order to enter Thailand, your passport must be valid for at least six months after the day you plan to leave the country.
 You may be asked to provide proof of funds for your stay, but this is increasingly unlikely.

 An automatic visa exemption for 30 day tourist visas is issued to passengers entering Thailand from 64 countries, including the Australia, New Zealand, the United States, United Kingdom and Singapore.
-This has been increased to 45 days from 1 October for a limited period to increase tourism numbers.

 If you are coming for over 30 days or plan to work in Thailand, you will need to apply for a different visa.
 Visa applications will take at least a week and possibly much longer, so don’t leave it to the last minute.
 It’s also worth checking the list of Thai public holidays as their overseas offices also close on these days.